-Wordshark is an indispensable literacy tool for home education.
-It covers all reading and spelling skills children aged 5 to 14 need to learn, and can be adapted to the needs of each individual child.
-Wordshark is well known for helping children with dyslexia.
+Wordshark is an indispensable literacy tool for home education, catering for an age range of 5 to 14.
+It is particularly well known for helping children with dyslexia, and can be adapted well to the learning needs of each child.
 Read more about using Wordshark for dyslexia and other special needs.

-More than 60 games – plus options and settings that make the program highly adaptable.
+More than 60 games – The games and reward activities provide variety.
+There are also options and settings to choose from, making the program extremely adaptable.

-Add your own words – useful if working on a project eg the Roman Empire.
+Add your own words – This facility means that you can learn any words that you like, for example, associated vocabulary if working on a history or science project.
 You can add definitions and pictures, or even add words in other languages.

 Tips for using Wordshark